Higher Education Committee

 Jenn Ashworth is a novelist, short story writer, essayist and memoir writer.
 She is the Professor of Writing in the Department of English Literature and Creative Writing at Lancaster University.
 As the subject lead in Creative Writing, she takes a special interest in matters of Creative Writing pedagogy and research, led the development of Lancaster’s first modular MA in Creative Writing, served as the NWCDTP pathway lead for Creative Writing and has participated in the recent ACE consultation process on their new funding strategy.
 She teaches long and short fiction, life writing and the personal essay and has an interest in cross-media collaboration and social media’s role in the development of communities of creative practice.
 She is a fellow of the Royal Society of Literature and an honorary fellow at Newnham College, Cambridge.
 More at www.jennashworth.co.uk

-I am a lecturer in Creative Writing and Creative Industries at Sheffield Hallam University.
+I am the Academic Director of Creative Writing at Cambridge University Institute of Continuing Education.
 I have been in HE since 2009 and have taught in the US and the UK.
 As a writer, academic, and creative practitioner, I create and co-develop projects, platforms, and opportunities to empower people to share their stories.
 I create projects that encourage students to engage with readers and the wider community and aim to lead by example by participating in and creating community arts projects.
 Diversity, representation, narrative, and voice are important to me on the page, in the classroom, and in life.

 Helena Blakemore, University of East London